RNases in Health and Diseases

 - Language: English

-RNases in Health and Diseases: From Housekeeping Enzymes to Moonlight Proteins aims to provide overall coverage of structural and functional properties of RNases.
-This book intr… Read more
+RNases in Health and Diseases: From Housekeeping Enzymes to Moonlight Proteins presents a comprehensive exploration of the structural and functional properties of RNases, revealing… Read more

-- Covers basic theoretical information to methodological tools and potential therapeutic applications in the RNase field
+- Covers basic theoretical information, methodological tools, and potential therapeutic applications in the RNase field

-- Introduce new concepts to the RNase field
+- Introduces new concepts to the RNase field

 - Includes both the historical background in the field and the most recent advances

-- Includes contributions from international experts in the field
+- Contains contributions from international experts in the field

 Early career and consolidated researchers working either in the RNases field or in a more general context on protein structure-function, Advanced undergraduate students and Master students within the Biochemistry, Enzymology, Structural Biology and Biomedicine areas